 Rieter is steadily expanding its access to renewable energy, which started with the installation of solar panels covering 27 000 m2 at its Wing site (India) in 2019.
 Rieter today operates a total of 10 photovoltaic systems with a total annual capacity of 7 500 MWh in China, the Czech Republic, India and Switzerland.

 More and more Rieter employees can now charge their electric vehicles at work.
-At the Winterthur location, ten charging stations have been in operation since 2019.
-In 2021, additional charging stations were added at eight sites in Brazil, China, Czech Republic, Germany and Switzerland.
-More stations are planned.
+The first charging stations were opened at the Winterthur location in 2019, with charging facilities now available at additional sites in Brazil, China, Czech Republic, Germany and Switzerland.

 Foundations for the future